-Deciding where to go to college, and how to pay for it, are two of the most important decisions that someone will make in their lifetime.
+Deciding where to go to college, and how to pay for it, are two of the most important decisions students will make in their lifetime.

-A great college experience can launch them into an amazing career with a support system of friends that sets them up for success in life, while a subpar one may just cause them to regard it as an expensive way to spend four years.
+A great college experience can launch them into an amazing career with a support system of friends that sets them up for success in life, while a subpar one might cause them to regard it as just an expensive way to spend four years.

-Meanwhile, a smart college financial plan can help a student establish credit, find a high-paying field, and build a solid financial platform, while a lack of foresight can cripple a student’s financial future.
+A smart college financial plan can help a student establish credit, find a high-paying field, and build a solid financial platform, but a lack of foresight can cripple a student’s financial future.

-Drawing on our years of experience, as well as two top names in college admissions planning and financial aid advising, here’s a comprehensive guide to everything you need to know about college admissions and financial aid, but were too afraid to ask.
+Drawing on years of experience, as well as two top names in college admissions planning and financial aid advising, here’s a comprehensive guide to everything you need to know about college admissions and financial aid—but were too afraid to ask.

 The College Choice

 Otherwise, meet Rebecca Chabrow, the Director of College Consulting at Linden Hall School.
-Rebecca has experience on both sides of the admissions table, with stints in college counseling both in the U.S. and at international schools abroad.
+Rebecca has experience on both sides of the admissions table, with stints in college counseling both in the U.S. and abroad at international schools.

 Your Child’s High School Resume